koobind/koobind/docs/installation.md

   - koo-webhook-service.koo-system.svc
   - koo-webhook-service.koo-system.svc.cluster.local
   - node1.mycluster.mycompany.com
+  - node1.mycluster
+  - node1
   - node2.mycluster.mycompany.com
+  - node2.mycluster
+  - node2
   issuerRef:
     kind: Issuer
     name: koo-selfsigned-issuer
   secretName: webhook-server-cert
 ```

 We suggest you provide several nodes, thus providing alternate choice when a node is down.
+You can also provide several alias for a node.

 > A more sophisticated and robust deployment will use a load balancer in front of the Auth endpoint.